 How do I stop smoking?

-- Make a decision to quit — and commit to stick to it.
+- The first and more important step is making a decision to quit — and commit to stick to it.

 - Ask your healthcare provider for information, programs and medications that may help.